 To be continued…

 A/N: Again, I repeat.
-Please review; help a newbie out!
+Please review!
 The power of the review gods compels you!
 LOL

 (1) MInistry of Public Security (MPS): The principal police authority of the mainland of the People's Republic of China & the government agency that exercises oversight over & is responsible for day-to-day law enforcement.

 (2) Personnel & Training: One of the specialty departments of the MPS.

 (3) Public Security Bureau (PSB): A system of government offices present in each province and municipality that handles law enforcement, public security, and social order, the other duties.